 If you’re the owner of a growing business, you may have reached the point where it makes sense to launch an inbound marketing program.
 The question is, who will do it?
 The quick answer is, not you.
 Here are our tips for hiring marketers.

 You should be running the business, not being a bottleneck to marketing and sales initiatives.

-Sadly, most small business owners don’t have the resources to hire a whole internal marketing team, so they search for a one person who can do everything.
+Sadly, most small business owners don’t have the resources to hire a whole internal marketing team, so they search for one person who can do everything.
 A unicorn.
 Let’s unpack that…

 Holding Out for an All-in-One Marketer?